Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Projects/blog-post.md

 ## Purpose (Why should I do this?)

-This assignment is designed for you to practice writing a technical piece
+This assignment is designed for you to:

+- Practice writing a technical piece and improve your technical writing skill
+- Dive deep into a specific topic within Django and utilize resources to explore your area of interest
+- Develop a portfolio-worthy piece to show potential employers

 ## Requirements